 Goodman frequently advises industry leaders, security executives and global policy makers on transnational cyber risk and intelligence and has operated in more than 70 countries around the world.
 Marc’s book, Future Crimes,is a New York Times, Wall Street Journal and USA Today Best-Seller, was selected as Amazon’s Best Business Book of 2015 and has been names on of The Washington Post;s Top Ten Best Books of 2015.

-A native New Yorker, Kaila speaks English, Spanish, French and Italian, holds a degree from Cornell University and has been a serial entrepreneur since the age of 22.
+A native New Yorker, Kaila is fluent in English, Spanish, French and Italian, holds a degree in Hotel and Restaurant Administration from Cornell University and has been a serial entrepreneur since the age of 22.
 Her purpose in life is to be an uplifting presence.

 Before Singularity, Amin founded for-profit and social impact organizations in a range of domains including: artificial intelligence, peer to peer lending, bitcoin, human rights, international development, carbon offsetting, and solar energy.
 Google Search ranks him as the world's best guitar player - a title he readily rejects.
 In addition to his work at Singularity, he is building the World's first hedge fund for the poor, as well as Reversopedia - a reverse encyclopedia composed of things we know we don't know.

 Originally from the UK, Mandy has a law degree from Cambridge University.
 She is a Fellow of the Institute of Chartered Accountants in England and Wales, a member of the New Zealand Institute of Directors and a member of New Zealand Global Women.

 Nathaniel Calhoun sits on the Global Impact Faculty of Singularity University (SU), helping to guide the institution’s strategy and curriculum around creating massive, positive global change.
 He moderates Executive Programs for SU and is the Director of Global Grand Challenges and Team Project Leader for the Global Solutions Program.